Nurjanah4079/Employee-Presence-Analysis/README.md

 - The dashboard serves as a valuable decision-making tool for stakeholders, offering quick and meaningful insights.
 - Enables the identification of anomalies or unexpected patterns in presence, work-from-home, and sick leave, allowing for proactive management.
 - Stakeholders can use the dashboard to identify potential areas for optimization in workforce management and scheduling.

+## Ongoing
+- Sending alert by email if presence below  they want 80%
+- Automatic data update